Skip advert

 Advertisement - Article continues below

 In December 2022, the company announced its programme for fully restoring and enhancing classic Range Rovers and Land Rover Defenders with EV powertrains (pictured above).
-Each car can be completely tailored to a customer’s desires, and the conversation to electric power is reversible should any owner want to return it to stock form.
+Each car can be completely tailored to a customer’s desires, and the conversion to electric power is reversible should any owner want to return it to stock form.
 Prices for Everrati's Range Rover Classic start at £230,000 plus VAT and the donor vehicle, while a Land Rover Defender will be £185,000, plus VAT and donor vehicle

 Advertisement - Article continues below